 Once the underwriting “clear to close” is received, your loan is in the hands of our closing department and your settlement company.
 The settlement company may be a closing attorney or title company.
 In addition to the other processes, closing also involves a series of steps.

 - Coordinate with a settlement company

-Additionally, make sure to coordinate with your insurance agent and finalize the policy.
-This is required for a lender to send the closing package.
+As always, stay in close contact with your loan officer, banking services, real estate agent, and title agent during this phase.
+Additionally, make sure to coordinate with your insurance agent and finalize your homeowner’s insurance policy.
+A home insurance policy is required for a lender to send the closing package.
 Best practices include taking care of insurance very early on.
 At least having the quote and application completed.

-On the day of closing all required signors should bring an ID, any necessary funds, and warm up the arm for signing.
+On the day of closing, all required signors should bring an ID, any necessary funds, and an arm ready for signing.
 The settlement company representative explains closing documents and the borrower(s) sign.
-If it is just a notary closing, ensure that someone with the lender or settlement company explains the documentation.
-No buyer should close without a thorough explanation of what they are signing.
+If it is just a notary closing, ensure that your loan officer, realtor, or settlement company explains the documentation.
+It would be best if you did not close without a thorough explanation of what you are signing.

 Once signed, the funding process takes over.
-The lender sends funds to the settlement company to combine with any borrower funds so that the settlement company may distribute all funds.
-The major one is paying the seller, but it also involves paying invoices to all parties.
+We send funds to the settlement company.
 Once the settlement company has the funds and the OK, the deed and mortgage are recorded.
-That’s when the property is officially in the name of the buyers, and the mortgage is owed!
+That’s when the property is officially in the buyers’ name, and the mortgage is owed!
 At this moment, the mortgage process is complete.

 Hopefully, this has shed some light on what goes on behind the scenes before becoming a homeowner.
 Now that you’re familiar with the mortgage process steps, you will know exactly what to expect and how to prepare to get a personal mortgage.
 We will be just a click away when you’re ready to start your mortgage journey!